-We recently handled a case involving a tragic traffic fatality that could have been a real mess without lawyers helping guide everyone to the right decision.
+We handled a case involving a tragic Simpsonville traffic fatality that could have been a real mess without lawyers helping guide everyone to the right decision.
 We also learned just because you’re left out of a person’s will doesn’t mean you’re left out of the case to recover financially for his death.

 - Despite a close knit family with five siblings, the victim curiously left virtually his entire estate to an ex-stepdaughter.
 He’d divorced her mom years ago.
 Since the victim and his siblings shared a family beach home, they worried about losing their interest in it.
 They also feared losing family heirlooms the victim had.

 - His will created another tough and unique legal problem for our clients.
 It made the ex-stepdaughter the estate’s personal representative (PR), meaning she had the right to bring the case to recover for his loss, called a wrongful death case.

 Strangely, the PR couldn’t personally recover from the wrongful death settlement.
 The South Carolina wrongful death law limits that financial settlement to basically close relatives.
 Thus, only the siblings could recover financially.

 But the PR could potentially recover personally for the victim’s conscious pain and suffering, in a survival case.
 The siblings worried their interests could be compromised if the PR desired to maximize her recovery at the expense of theirs.

 Here’s how we forged an agreement to make this work– with equal credit to the PR’s lawyer for helping us.